Artist's film, 2025, 10 minutes

 Singer: Annie Goliath Composer: Black Astronaut

-Set in 2054, the film begins as the marine ecologist Sophia investigates a mysterious die-off of cuttlefish along the coasts of England and Ireland.
-Unable to resolve the crisis alone, she turns to her friend Muireann, a contemporary shaman whose practice weaves together ecology, animist spirituality, and imagination.
-Informed by the director’s quarter Irish heritage and research into Celtic and Neo-Shamanic traditions, Muireann honours ancestral wisdom and scientific inquiry while responding to the urgency of the ecological crisis.
-As Muireann enters an altered state of consciousness to commune with the cuttlefish — an animal of distributed intelligence and remarkable camouflage — a rich empathic exchange emerges.
+Informed by the director’s quarter Irish heritage and research into Celtic and neo-shamanic influences, Muireann is situated within a fictionalised practice of ecological listening, which brings scientific inquiry and embodied perception into relation.
+As Muireann enters altered states of consciousness to commune with the cuttlefish — an animal of distributed intelligence and remarkable camouflage — a rich empathic exchange emerges.
 Filmed on the ancient Rock n’ Nore beach in Hastings, the work uses utopian science fiction as a framework to imagine new ways of thinking and feeling with the planet.
-Inspired by Vandana Shiva, Peter Godfrey-Smith, and Andreas Weber’s 'Poetic Ecology', the film questions mechanistic and extractive worldviews, proposing instead a relational ethics grounded in empathy, reciprocity, and care.